calipho-sib/nextprot-docs/pages/what-is-new.md

 1. The latest data release (neXtProt release 2015-09-01) is implemented in this new version.
 2. Lists can now be created by entering or uploading a file with UniProtKB accession numbers.
-2. Multiple files can now be uploaded to generate a single list.
+2. Multiple files can be uploaded to generate a single list.
-3. When a file containing invalid accession numbers is uploaded, an error message is displayed and the list is not created.
+3. When creating a new list which includes an invalid accession number, an error message is displayed and the list is not created.
-4. The ChEMBL, IPI and MIM identifiers are now exported.
+4. The ChEMBL, IPI and MIM identifiers are exported.
+5. Search results and protein lists can now be downloaded as protein or protein isoform lists (.xls).

 **July 16, 2015**